fullstop125/My-Portfolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Portfolio-app

-> Description the project.
+> This is a personal portfolio project built with HTML, CSS.
+It's a mobile version of the complete portfolio.

 ## Built With

-- Major languages
-- Frameworks
+- HTML
-- Technologies used
+- CSS

 ## Live Demo (if available)